BA (Hons) Counselling Dip.Counselling Reg.MBACP

 - Health related issues

-The cost of subsequent sessions are £45 for an individual per session, £50 for a couple and £30 for students/trainee counsellors.
+Cost of sessions: £45 for an individual, £60 for a couple and £30 for students/trainee counsellors.

 Organisations are invoiced on a monthly basis or at the end of a given contract period.
 Fees are agreed on a case by case basis and are subject to annual review.

 How I work as a Person-Centred Counsellor

 As a qualified professional, I will help you to gain a perspective about whatever is troubling you by listening and not judging the choices you have made.
 I will try to understand how you are thinking and feeling; how you experience your world and help you to identify the underlying cause of your concerns.